 When creating an estate plan, your loved one may have crafted an irrevocable trust in order to minimize estate taxes and prevent beneficiaries from having access to the trust assets until a specified period of time.
 These trusts are sometimes referred to as Crummey trusts or irrevocable life insurance trusts when the asset funding the trust is a life insurance policy.
+So what responsibilities does a trustee have when administering a Crummey Trust?
+And what makes a Crummey trust different from other trusts?

 The creator of the trust makes annual gifts to the trust that are tax free because they are less than or equal to the annual gift tax exemption amount.
 By giving the beneficiaries of the trust a temporary right to withdraw these annual gifts, the gifts are deemed “completed” for tax purposes and, therefore, are not subject to gift tax.
 It is crucial for trustees to understand the complicated nature of these trusts as well as the many responsibilities for handling them.